 Tatiana Klacsmann remains steadfast in the belief that painting is not really dead.
 Her work consists of drawings, paintings, prints, and sculptures which uphold her aesthetic appreciation for beauty and precision over efficiency.
-She currently lives and works as an artist in Hudson, New York, and teaches history at Columbia-Greene Community College.
-Before moving to Hudson in 2012 she taught in the art departments of Johnson State College in Johnson, VT and Georgia Regents University in Augusta, GA.
+She currently lives and works as an artist in Hudson, New York, and has taught at Columbia-Greene Community College, Johnson State College, and Georgia Regents University.
 She completed a Masters of Fine Art at Johnson State College, Masters of Art History at the University of Glasgow with Christie’s Education, and Bachelor of Arts at Yale University.
 Her work has been shown both nationally and internationally.

 I examine the division between beauty and monstrosity.
 I look at moments in which divisions start to break down - between humans and animals, between people and things, between creatures and machines.
 Mixing traditional and contemporary materials and techniques, I aim to make drawings, paintings, and sculptures which are both aesthetically pleasing and uncanny.

 The Sylvia Wald & Po Kim Art Gallery

 Click on the picture to link to my latest animation:

 What am I working on at the moment, you ask?

 Tempus Fugit: an art experiment in life improvement through time/space management - artwork at the "Tempus Fugit" tab and updates on the blog